nadrino/kotor-walkthrough/exported_notes/KOTOR Guide.md

 	- So what is the Forge, exactly?
 	- Perhaps those worlds have more clues.
 - Go back kill mobs
-- Bastilla wants to talk just before entering the enclave
+- Bastila wants to talk just before entering the enclave
 	- You look like something's bothering you.
 	- **Don't understand **
 	- **Our relationship?
 Is this some kind of clumsy come-on?**